Plugin Providers

 Intelligent Caching & Removal

-During the download phase, MauriceNino/minecraft-server builds and manages a .plugin-lock.json file inside its runtime directory.
+During the download phase, MauriceNino/minecraft-server builds and manages a server-lock.json file inside its runtime directory.

 - Caching: If